under-the-oaks/ColdCase-Documentation/Writerside/topics/Best-Practises.md

 ### New branch

-If the issue requires changes to the repository you create a new branch for the issue.
+If an issue requires changes to the repository, you must create a new branch for it.
 Such a branch is called a feature or bug branch, depending on the type of issue.

 This can be done from the issue (see image below), which links the new branch to the issue automatically.
 Alternatively,